03 Jul Landlord Tenant Law: HB 1440 & SB 5600

 - Expands reinstatement options.

-- Abolishes requirement for landlord to get court order to perform alternative service.
+- Abolishes requirement for the landlord to get a court order to perform alternative service.

 - Authorizes courts to consider tenant hardships and give tenants payment plans in their discretion.